NeXt-Warning-System/project/updates/week7.md

 * Review FWS feedback
 * Finalisation of Show N Tell Presentation; sharing findings with the project team
 * Continuing to recruit additional external user participants
+* Identifying additional user needs for XWS from recent feedback on FIS
+* Meeting with EDS to discuss the future User Roles & Responsibilities in XWS

 ## What we’re planning for next week